Pylons/pyramid/docs/tutorials/wiki2/tests.rst

 tests in a new ``tests`` subpackage.
 Tests ensure that an application works, and that it continues to work when changes are made in the future.

-The file ``tests.py`` was generated as part of the ``alchemy`` cookiecutter, but it is a common practice to put tests into a ``tests`` subpackage, especially as projects grow in size and complexity.
+The file ``tests.py`` was generated as part of the ``sqlalchemy`` backend cookiecutter, but it is a common practice to put tests into a ``tests`` subpackage, especially as projects grow in size and complexity.
 Each module in the test subpackage should contain tests for its corresponding module in our application.
 Each corresponding pair of modules should have the same names, except the test module should have the prefix ``test_``.

 Start by deleting ``tests.py``, then create a new directory to contain our new tests as well as a new empty file ``tests/__init__.py``.